• Pinterest

 Dough bowls get their name from their original purpose: making bread dough!
 An antique dough bowl was a great place for the bread dough to rise as the wood helped retain the heat which in turn helped the dough rise.
 Every kitchen had a least one dough bowl and they were often times handed down through the generations.
 Antique dough bowls are also sometimes referred to as trenchers.
 Now, instead of being used to actually make dough, they have become a decorating staple especially for Farmhouse decor.

 They come in different shapes and sizes.
 In my personal collection, I have a round one, an oval one, a square one, a rectangle one, a couple of heart shaped ones and even one shaped like a Christmas tree.
-Late last fall, I purchased an extra-large one that is over 3 feet long!
+One Fall, I treated myself to one that is extra-large.
+It is just a tad over 3 feet long!
+I love it because it holds so much.

 On this blog, I may sometimes use affiliate links, which means I earn a small commission if you purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
 By using my affiliate links to shop, it helps me to be able to continue bringing you fresh new ideas and projects!
 Thank you!